puzzle91/Model-Pipeline-Machine-Learning/README.md

 Fraud Machine Learning Pipelining for experimenting with sampling techniques (SMOTE + SMOTE extensions available on Imbalanced Learn)

 A zipped version of the creditcard dataset used in this project is included in the repository.
+Base_pipeline.py file will open the zipped creditcard dataset, unzip it,  read it, scale the two features (Time &  Amount).
+The scaled features are then inserted into a new dataframe (new_df) that uses the scaled features instead of their original counterparts.
+The  data is then used by the pipeline to learn the classifiers.
+The results of each classifier is then printed.
+Lastly, the unzipped dataset file is deleted.

+Settings of example using smote: Clean=False, Plot=False, Verbose = False.

+sm = SMOTE(random_state=rand_state)
+&
+results=base_pipeline(data=new_df, sampling_technique=sm, clean=False, verbose=True, plot=False)

+Results are saved as an object named 'results' which can be written to a csv file with pandas.

             :Requirements:

-            imbalanced-learn==0.6.1
+            imbalanced-learn==0.4.3
             imblearn==0.0

             matplotlib==3.1.2